Aims: To test if autistic people have strengths in systemising.

 - Empathizing-Systemizing cognitive styles: Effects of sex and academic degree, PLoS ONE /10.1371/journal.pone.0194515 (2018), R Kidron, L Kaganovskiy, S Baron-Cohen

-- Testing the Empathizing-Systemizing theory of sex differences and the Extreme Male Brain theory of autism in half a million people, PNAS 115, 12152-7 (2018), D M Greenberg, V Warrier, C Allison, S Baron-Cohen
+- Testing the Empathizing-Systemizing theory of sex differences and the Extreme Male Brain theory of autism in half a million people, Proceedings of the National Academy of Sciences 115, 12152-7 (2018), D M Greenberg, V Warrier, C Allison, S Baron-Cohen

 - Sensory reactivity, empathizing and systemizing in autism spectrum conditions and sensory processing disorder, Developmental Cognitive Neuroscience DOI: 10.1016/j.dcn.2017.05.005 (2017), T Tavassoli, LJ Miller, S Schoen, JJ Brout, J Sullivan & S Baron-Cohen